Guide To Become a Judge (With 9 Steps and FAQs)

 Communication: A judge must possess strong communication skills, both verbal and written.
 Communication skills are important in terms of both relaying and receiving information.
 This minimizes the risk of confusion and misunderstandings in the courtroom.

 Do politics matter when appointing a judge?

-An appointed judge is tasked with operating independently of any personal politics, and instead following the rule of law.
-While an elected official will often screen potential nominees for positions and seek judges they think are likely to agree with them on major issues, a judge should feel no pressure to rule in favor of the party or individual who nominated them.
+An appointed judge is tasked with following the rule of law, not personal politics.
+While an elected official will often screen potential nominees for positions and seek judges likely to agree with them on major issues, a judge should feel no pressure to rule in favor of the party or individual who nominated them.